opencog/atomese-simd/Design-G.md

   what is provided by `StorageNode`

 * Should remote AtomSpaces be a kind-of StorageNode?
-Conversely, perhaps StorageNode should be a kind-of Frame?
+Conversely, perhaps StorageNode should be a kind-of AtomSpace?

 * Currently, remote execution is provided by `fetch-query` in the StorageNode; presumably this can/should be extended to be any kind of execution!?

-The above questions envision an extension/mutation of the current StorageNode concepts to be Frame-like.
+The above questions envision an extension/mutation of the current StorageNode concepts to be AtomSpacee-like.
 Which seems like an awesome idea, as I write this.

+### Frames and Proxies
+The layering of AtomSpaces was inspired by `git` and was envisioned as a directed acyclic graph, with each AtomSpace above inheriting from the AtomSpaces below.
+The implicit, unspoken assumption was that all of these were local, on the same system/RAM, and thus directly accessible.
+Because everything is local, another implicit assumption is that both reads and writes are described by this graph: an AtomSpace accessible for reading is also accessible for writing (unless it is marked read-only.)

+This directed graph is represented with a Frame, which is an Atom that is both like a Node and like a Link, having both a (singular) name and an outgoing set.

+A completely different layering mechanism is that of the `ProxyNode`, which is a kind-of `StorageNode`.
+It replaces the idea of a DAG with a more flexible system:

+* Reads are distinct from writes; one can be handled, and the other not.
+* Dropping writes makes the proxy effectively read-only.
+* Read priority and caching are possible.
+* Write mirroring and write sharding are possible.

+This suggests that Frames should be replaced by ProxyNodes.
+Which again elevates a StorageNode (this time, in the form of a Proxy) to be at the same conceptual level as the AtomSpace.
+So we now have three distinct "remote" operations: read, write and execute.

-### Are SensoryNode's Frames?
+### Are SensoryNode's AtomSpaces?
-By logical extension of the above thoughts, SensoryNodes should be Frames too ...
+By logical extension of the above thoughts, SensoryNodes should be AtomSpaces too ...
 I guess?
 But "remote" AtomSpaces are "remote", whereas SensoryNodes are local interfaces to that "remoteness".

 The inheritance hierarchy gets a bit messy; not all remote things have to form of AtomSpaces ... or do they?
 It's always Values that